EWBennett/password-manager/README.md

 entering "npm run start".
 Make sure dependencies are installed by running "npm install" first.

-A populated MongoDB database file has been included in the Assets folder.
+Two populated MongoDB collections (one for users, one for passwords) have been included in the Assets folder as JSON files that can be imported with mongoimport that can be found here: https://docs.mongodb.com/database-tools/mongoimport/

 An absolute path to the MongoDB database must be included in the .env file under DATABASE_ADDRESS.
 The default address is "mongodb://127.0.0.1:27017/example-database".